Mijas - Sea and mountain, unique destination

 The coast of Mijas has a seabed with a large biodiversity; with European, African, Atlantic and Mediterranean species.
 Calahonda´s seabed was listed as “Site of Community Interest” (SCIES 6170030 Calahonda) in June 2006 to ensure the conservation of habitats and species that live in that area which is of 1403.57hectare in size.
 Its uniqueness is due to the shore of the natural range of habitat and home to un spoilt stretches, where abundant vegetation flourishes, especially the Oceanic Poseidon.
 Also of great value, is the existence of Gorgonians (a type of coral) and the fact that the area has cetaceans.

+In the heart of the Mijas coast you can find La Cala, a central district with 12 kilometres of coastline.
 This area, which has an important fishing tradition, is home to one of the most important watchtowers of the municipality: Torreón de la Cala and the Coastal Footpath, a pedestrian and bicycle path that becomes the backbone of the Costa del Sol through its beaches.
 Your tour along this path will open a window to unknown places, communication with singular watch towers of cultural and historical interest, Mediterranean coastal sand dunes of hosting species of protected flora and fauna, beautiful spots for whale and seabird watching, as well as offshore cetaceans.
 A walk along this coastline path will bring you closer to a coast devoted to leisure which offers attractions such as: water sports and catering establishments where you can sample delicious local cuisine.

 The climate of Mijas along with the landscape allows for innumerable sport activities; paragliding, hang gliding, skin-diving, hiking routes through the Mijas mountain range and mountain sports in general, also you can find numerous golf courses and an acuatic park, AquaMijas.